 About Us

-In the 1980s, we were running ads and buying collections, which lead to the next step of selling our duplicates and posters that we weren't interested in keeping.
+By the 1980s, we began running ads and buying collections, which led to the next step of selling our duplicates and posters that we weren't interested in keeping.
 As we bought and sold more, we started learning that some of the items were not what they seemed.
 Numerous times we had purchased items believing the seller, only to find out a totally different story when we started to sell it.
-Frustrated at these deceptive sales, we started doing research for ourselves.
+Frustrated with the lack of accurate information, we started doing research for ourselves.
 We were amazed that there was basically nothing in the way of research material.
 The oddity was that as we started sharing some of the research that we learned, we started finding out that dealers also had lots of questions.
 More and more, we started providing information to collectors and dealers.

 At the time of the release of our book, we had a retail store in the largest mall in the area.
 Our store and inventory grew well until we had approximately 100,000 pieces in our inventory.
 The mall approached us to move to a larger store, which we did.
 In 2000, the mall approached to say that a national chain wanted our store and had offered a 10 year lease.
 Either match it, or move out.
 We had no alternative but to close our store and move out.